zshan-dev/Cyber-Swing/README.md

 ## Development Team Responsibilities
 - **Sambhav:** Development of core gameplay mechanics, especially grappling and swinging systems, refining **Rigidbody** settings for desired swing behavior and player feedback.
-- **Zeeshan:** Creation of challenging, visually engaging levels that naturally escalate in difficulty, testing the player's reflexes and rewarding strategic use of swinging mechanics.
+- **Zeeshan:** Development of core gameplay mechanics, especially wall running, player respawn and camera movement.
+Creation of challenging, visually engaging levels that naturally escalate in difficulty as well as the menu screen.

 ---